 If you see an error message at this point, ensure that your domain meets all of our transfer requirements.
 If it does, contact your current domain provider to investigate.

-Step 4 - Prepare domain and authorize transfer
+Step 4 - Prepare the domain and authorize transfer

 In the next window, you’ll confirm that you’ve unlocked your domain and you’ll enter your authorization code.